 Which network are you connected to?

-CUI_Secure is the recommended primary network.
+CUI_Secure is the recommended network for the majority of devices.
 It uses your E# and password, just like Blackboard and your email.

 Have you restarted your device?